 With the sun bearing down on us we soon decided that the mid-day heat was slowing down the fishing.
 We decided to call it a day and the river’s beauty left us wanting to come back.

 Soon we’ll be headed up to skirt the Bob Marshall Wilderness and do some backcountry fishing for native cutthroat trout.

 The Montana Wild crew had another 2 days off to explore new fishing grounds.
 The rivers here in Montana have started to drop and the fishing has begun to get hot.
-We headed to the North Fork of the Blackfoot, with hopes of finding large native cutthroat trout.
-The North Fork is a true image of God’s beauty here in Montana.
+We headed out with hopes of finding large native cutthroat trout.
+This river is a true image of God’s beauty here in Montana.

 Five miles upstream, we made it to a forest service cabin.
 This is the point where the 50-60lbs of camera/camping gear was starting to wear on our shoulders and we made the critical decision to head back downstream and fish the holes we had seen on the hike up.